ndemou/Out-PingStats/README.md

 A PowerShell program to ping a host and display plenty of statistics about the short and long-term quality of the connection

 ## How to use
-    Out-PingStats   # by default it pings google.com Out-PingStats www.somehost.com
+    Out-PingStats   # by default it pings google.com at 5 pings per sec Out-PingStats www.somehost.com

 ## Example output and how to make the most out of it